Spotify_Logo_RGB_Green copy.png

 Affinity map

-I gathered all my findings from the usability testing into an affinity map.
-This allowed me to find patterns and pain points which lead to several insights and design recommendations.
+I compiled my findings from the usability testing into an affinity map.
+This helped me identify patterns and pain points, leading to valuable insights and design recommendations.

 Iteration